nixtomalon/guess-the-number/README.md

 # Guess The Number Game
-A simple game built in C, with top 5 players.
+A simple console game built in C language, feature with top 5 players.

 # How to run the code
 1. Open Terminal, navigate to the directory containing your file, and run: